openharmony/docs/en/device-dev/get-code/source-code-acquisition.md

 ## Method 3: Acquiring Source Code from a Code Repository<a name="section537312010229"></a>

-## When to Use<a name="section1492115412228"></a>
+### When to Use<a name="section10881513459"></a>

 -   You want to establish a baseline based on stable OpenHarmony releases and distribute the baseline to your customers.

 -   You have interconnected your software with OpenHarmony and need official certification from OpenHarmony.

--   You want to contribute code to the OpenHarmony ecosystem after chips, modules, and applications are certified by OpenHarmony.
+-   You want to contribute code to the OpenHarmony community after chips, modules, and applications are certified by OpenHarmony.

 -   You need to address OpenHarmony issues.

 -   You want to learn OpenHarmony source code.

-## Preparations<a name="section1076962313239"></a>
+### Preparations<a name="section10938122310459"></a>

-1. Register your account with gitee.
+1. Register your account with Gitee.
-2. Register an SSH public key.
-For details, visit  [https://gitee.com/help/articles/4181](https://gitee.com/help/articles/4181).
+2. Register an SSH public key for access to Gitee.
-3. Install the git client and configure basic information.
+3. Install the  [git client](http://git-scm.com/book/en/v2/Getting-Started-Installing-Git)  and  [git-lfs](https://gitee.com/vcs-all-in-one/git-lfs?_from=gitee_search#downloading)), and configure basic user information.

     ```
     git config --global user.name "yourname"